what is upscaling

 What is Upscaling?

-Upscaling, also referred to as resolution scaling or image scaling, is the process of increasing the resolution of digital images or videos while preserving their original aspect ratio (for example, upscaling a video from 480p to 720p or 1080p.).
+Upscaling, or enhancing, is the process of increasing the resolution of digital images or videos while preserving or even adding to their original quality and detail.

-An upscaling software program will add new pixels and interpolate (estimate) their color values based on surrounding pixels.
+But if you use an upscaling software to professionally upscale the 720p video to a 4K video, the program will actually add in new pixels and interpolate (estimate) their color values based on surrounding pixels.

-The results are higher-resolution versions of the original lower resolution images or videos that appear sharper and more detailed.
-This can help blurry images and low-quality videos look amazing on your playback device!
+The results are higher-resolution versions of the original lower-resolution images or videos that appear sharper and more detailed.
+This can help blurry images and low-quality videos look amazing on your device!

 The Difference Between Native Resolution and Upscaled Content